 - The SCM department will evaluate your approval form and send an email to inform you of its decision, typically within 2 weeks of your submission.
 Most true supply chain, operations or business management internships should pass this step, and additional types of approvable experience are listed in the What Counts as an Internship? section

 - If you have questions about co-ops or have received an offer for a co-op, you will still follow this approval process for it to cover the internship requirement.
 However, please also review the Co-op section for additional required actions

 - Complete internship.
-Keep documentation of completion of your internship (or at least of completing 150+ hours in an approved internship experience).
+Keep documentation of completion of your internship (or at least of completing 150+ hours in a period of less than six months in an approved internship experience).
 Submitting this documentation will be an assignment in SCM 489, the required internship course.
 Examples include (but are not limited to) the following:

 - Final performance evaluation

 - Email from supervisor or recruiter confirming internship’s completion

 - Slide deck for final internship project presentation (if allowed by organization)